An exit contract optimization problem: Exit contract optimization problem in continuous-time setting

 Then for each $Y \in \Yc$, the optimal stopping problem \eqref{eq:AgentPb} of the agent $i$ has a unique smallest optimal stopping time $\tauh_i$ given by \eqref{eq:def_tauh_i}.
 To make the behaviour of the agents tractable, we fix $\Yc$ as the set of all admissible contracts, and also assume that the agents will choose to exit the contract at the smallest optimal stopping time among all optimal ones.

-Next, before the exit time $\tauh_i$ of agent $i$, the principal will receive a (continuous) reward value with rate $g_i(t)$ (w.r.t to an atomless finite Borel measure $\mu^P$ on $[0,T]$) due to the work of agent $i$, where $g_i: [0,T] \x \Om \longrightarrow \R$ is a progressively measurable process.
+Next, before the exit time $\tauh_i$ of agent $i$, the principal will receive a (continuous) reward value with rate $g_i(t)$ (w.r.t a deterministic atomless finite Borel measure $\mu^P$ on $[0,T]$) due to the work of agent $i$, where $g_i: [0,T] \x \Om \longrightarrow \R$ is a progressively measurable process.
 Further, at the exit time $\tauh_i$, the principal pays the agent $i$ the compensation $Y_{\tauh_i}$.
-We also assume that the principal is risky-neutral, so that the principal's optimization problem turns to be
+We also assume that the principal is risk-neutral, so that the exit contract optimization problem turns out to be

+\begin{remark} $\mathrm{(i)}$ The constraint $Y_T \ge \xi$ can be considered as the participation constraint in our exit contract problem.
+In particular, it ensures that the reward value $V^A_i$ of agent $i$ satisfies